Ralph Albert Blakelock (1847–1919)

 1902, 1903 Pennsylvania Academy of the Fine Arts, Philadelphia, Pennsylvania

-1905 Nashville Art Club, Tennessee (1st annual art show, traveled to Atlanta Art Club, Georgia)
+1905 Nashville Art Club, Tennessee (first annual art show, traveled to Atlanta Art Club, Georgia)

 1907–10, 1916, 1957 Corcoran Gallery, Washington, DC